yvmontes/ChApp/README.md

 # ChApp

 ## Description
 Hello welcome to ChApp.
 On this chat app you can enjoy chatting with your friends with a retro inspired design.
-Create your own screenname and then you have the options to chat on the default chatroom, choose one of the premade chatrooms, or create your own chatroom.
+Create your own username and then you have the options to chat on the default chatroom, choose one of the premade chatrooms, or create your own chatroom.

 **Screenshot:**
 ![Item Purchase](public/assets/img/Guadalupitas.png)